 The Rauf Ali Fellowship is an annual research grant that funds innovative ecological research in the Andaman and Nicobar Islands.
 Each year, two of the top research proposals will be awarded up to ₹ 2,50,000 each.

-APPLICATIONS FOR 2021 ARE NOW CLOSED.
+APPLICATIONS FOR 2022 ARE NOW OPEN.

 The Rauf Ali Fellowship is open to all researchers interested in working in the Andaman Islands.
 An ideal candidate for the award will have demonstrable motivation to work in the Andaman Islands, past research experience or equivalent, and a clear plan for research for up to a one year period.